port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/rollback-argocd-deployment.md

     - `MY_GITHUB_TOKEN` - a [Classic Personal Access Token](https://github.com/settings/tokens) with the `repo` scope and the following permissions: `pull_requests:write` (to create PR) and `contents:write` (to merge PR)

 <br />
-2. Create a Port action in the [self-service page](https://app.getport.io/self-serve) or with the following JSON definition:
+2. Create a Port action in the [self-service page](https://app.getport.io/self-serve) on the `Service` blueprint with the following JSON definition:

 <details>